by Ibn Warraq (September 2009)

 Orientalists, India, and Lockwood de Forest

 Ms. Mayer’s account begins with the East Indian Craft revival movement in the 1850s.
 But of course one should really begin much earlier in, at least, the Eighteenth, and possibly even the Seventeenth Century encounter of Europeans with the arts of Indian Civilization.
 As Ms. Ketaki Kushari Dyson has pointed out, in the Eighteenth Century, “men like Edmund Burke, Warren Hastings, Sir William Jones, and the historian William Robertson perceived the essential viability of Indian institutions.
 These had evolved without European intervention, had survived and served their purpose for centuries with reasonable adequacy, and therefore had to be respected.
 Burke ‘defended the constitution, laws, and traditions of a people wherever he found them’; Jones and Robertson insisted that ‘the civilized achievements of India had to be preserved, not only because these were notable contributions, but also because these were prerequisites to the future development of India’.
+These men could be said to have been fired by an impulse to conserve rather than destroy the cultural heritage peculiar to India.”

 With this legacy of nearly a century of sympathetic appreciation of Indian institutions and culture, it is easy to understand the emergence of the Indian Craft Revival Movement in the Nineteenth Century.
 But we also need to know as much as possible of the European and American background – the intellectual and social currents – which helped form the attitudes and opinions of Eighteenth Century and, in this case, of early Nineteenth Century Westerners.